 Now my kitchen pantry isn’t Instagram worthy, it’s small but I think most people have pantries that look similar.
 Maybe one day I will have matching labeled canisters to store everything in a cute way but right now I needed to focus on function not aesthetics.

-I started by taking everything out of the pantry, cleaning the shelves with disinfecting wipes.
+I started by taking everything out of the pantry and cleaning the shelves with disinfecting wipes.
 Then I threw away any expired items and set aside items for donation that I know we will not use.
-My local homeless shelter is my go to for food donations.
+My local homeless shelter is my go-to for food donations.
 Then I separated the food by what I use daily and wanted to keep at hand in our kitchen pantry.
 The extra items and multiples of the same food went into the hall pantry for longer term storage.

 What to Store in Your Working Short Term Pantry:

 When I was done, I placed everything away in an organized manner, grouping like items together.
 I made a couple snack boxes with small plastic storage bins that I already had to make packing lunches easier.
 The main categories I used to organize my pantry were: baking, vinegar, breakfast foods, pasta, rice, oils, bread, canned goods, seasoning packets, popcorn, nuts and canned snacks and then lunch snacks.

 What you keep in this working pantry should only be items that you use daily during meal prep.
 Think about what items you and your family use for breakfast, lunch, dinner and snacks.
 You want these items to be easily located and organized so that you can grab them as you need them and you can also keep a visual inventory of what you have and what you need to buy.
 When I use something up, I go ahead and add it to my grocery list on the fridge.